mlibrary/design-system-old/packages/docs/support.md

 ## Contact us

-- **Slack:** For quick general questions, reach us in the #design-system Slack channel.
+- **Slack:** Ask quick question in our #design-system channel.
+This is for those with access to U-M Library IT Slack.
 - **Email:** Send us an email at library-design-system-team@umich.edu and we will respond as quickly as possible.

 ## Design System team